CSS

 }

-above code inserted here
+<!--above code inserted here-->

 </style>

-If you want to use the CSS code on multiple pages we suggest storing the code in a seperate CSS file and then loading it from each page.
-For example, the CSS code first shown on this page can be copied and pasted into a file named example.css.
-A CSS file can be created using any text editor or even Notepad if you're using Windows.
+To use the CSS code on multiple pages, we suggest storing it in a separate CSS file and link the CSS file on every page.
+For example, the CSS code shown in the first box on this page can be copied and pasted into a file with the .css file extension.

-After the file has been saved, to load that file it must linked to in the <HEAD></HEAD> section of the HTML code using the below example.
+After the file is saved, it must be linked in the head of the HTML code using the <link> tag.
+The following box shows an example of this element in use.

 <link rel="stylesheet" Type="text/css" href="URL or path to css file here">